Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh can perform a full frontal lobotomy through fear.
+Jayesh requires all women with false teeth to remove them and replace them with Brillo Pads before giving him a blow job.

-Updated on: [8/12/2024]
+Updated on: [9/12/2024]
 <!-- #jokeEnd -->